Need some cooking inspo? Check out these best vegetarian cookbooks! They're packed with flavorful plant-based recipes that everyone will love.

 Reviews of The Best Vegetarian Cookbooks

 1. My Newest Cookbook: Love & Lemons Simple Feel Good Food

-My latest book comes out this spring, but it’s available for pre-order NOW!
-This book is for two types of cooks: those who like easy recipes that they can make right now and those who like to plan ahead.
+My latest book is for two types of cooks: those who like easy recipes that they can make right now and those who like to plan ahead.
 Designed to make it easier for you to eat fresh, flavorful vegetarian meals, it’s filled with recipes that are simple to make with on-hand ingredients (like one-pot soups and sheet pan dinners) and others that are great for making ahead (like sturdy, packable salads and veggie lasagnas).

 But the recipes are just the start!
 This cookbook also includes eight 3-day meal plans with step-by-step prep instructions and gorgeous charts (like A Guide to Grain Bowls, Mix & Match Veggie Tacos, and more!) that will help you get creative with your cooking.